drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/Souporcell.rst

 Data
 ----
-This is the data that you will need to have preparede to run Souporcell_:
+This is the data that you will need to have prepare to run Souporcell_:

 .. admonition:: Required
   :class: important